yesimon/datagoo/docs/quickstart.rst

    .. warning::

-      Stripping and connecting a live (plugged in) wire will cause electrocution to the user.
+      Use extreme caution when working with high voltages.
+Stripping and connecting a live (plugged in) wire may cause electrocution to the user.

 #.
 Place one wire around the upper screw and screw down the plastic knob.
 Place the other wire on the lower screw and screw down the plastic knob.
 Give both wires a quick tug to make sure they are attached properly.